HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Mail/Deliverability.md

 - Replace mechanisms with static IP ranges when feasible.
 - Use SPF record flattening tools to generate a single, simplified record.
 !!!

+3. **Test Your SPF Setup:** Tools like MXToolbox can validate your SPF record and ensure it’s correctly configured.

 ### 2. DKIM (DomainKeys Identified Mail)
 DKIM adds a digital signature to your emails, allowing the recipient’s server to verify that the message hasn’t been altered in transit and that it genuinely came from your domain.